tbm/homepage/pages/debian/kirkwood/openrd/uboot-upgrade.md

 <li>

-TFTP: If you have a TFTP server, copy the file `u-boot.kwb` to your TFTP server.
+TFTP: If you have a TFTP server, copy the file <code>u-boot.kwb</code> to your TFTP server.
 Then start your plug computer, connect the serial console and type the following commands: